Last Updated Dec. 31, 2024

 There are three major types of detection methods that are in use today.
 These include:

 - Regular expressions - Also known as regex, regular expressions are used to search for expected characters that are anticipated to be part of a string by letting you define characters that you know are part of the text you’re looking for.
 But regex is bad at capturing variation across different types of services, e.g. AWS or GCP.
+It's also sorely insufficient for unstructured data formats common to actual secrets and is more appropriate for highly structured data like Social Security numbers or credit card information.

 - Entropy - Entropy refers to the amount of complexity or variability in a string of characters (see Shannon Entropy).
 Setting thresholds for entropy can help build an informed determination about the likelihood that a string is a credential/secret, as opposed to any other piece of information.

-Machine learning - In the context of secrets, machine learning refers to algorithms trained on features extracted from a broad set of API key patterns and their surrounding context in code.
+- Machine learning - In the context of secrets, machine learning refers to algorithms trained on features extracted from a broad set of API key patterns and their surrounding context in code.
 ML is capable of extracting whether a character string is a credential/secret or not based off the context of the finding, without relying on indicators like naming conventions, regexes, or entropy thresholds.
 With techniques like natural language processing (NLP) and deep learning, naming conventions don’t matter—only meaning does.

 How do I scan for secrets?

-- At-rest scanning, this includes historical scans of:
+At-rest scanning, which includes historical scans of–

 - All data at rest in SaaS applications

-- Real-time scanning:
+Real-time scanning:

 - Upon new code push event or in CI/CD process